Blog

 So if you recently purchased ClassiPress and a language pack file (.mo) is not available for your native language, you should follow the steps above and create your own.
 ClassiPress is designed to work with virtually any language so just take the included .po file and translation away!
 Make sure to contact us and send over a copy so others can download your language pack.
 You will get full credit for the work and a link back to your site in return.

-If you’ve previously translated an older version of ClassiPress and upgraded your site to the latest version of ClassiPress, you’ll notice the translation file no longer works correctly.
-This is due to the fact that the ClassiPress code has changed and the old .mo language file can no longer find the text locations.
+If you’ve previously translated an older version of a theme and upgraded your site to the latest version, you’ll notice the translation file no longer works correctly.
+This is due to the fact that some theme strings have changed and the old .mo language file doesn’t have translations for those strings.

-4. After you have translated the new text, save the project and then it will create your new .MO file.
+- After you have translated the new text, save the project, which will generate your new .MO file.

-5. Overwrite your old .MO file in your /themes/classipress/ directory and look at your site.
+- Overwrite your old .MO file in your languages/themes/classipress/ directory and look at your site.

 Now that should be it.
-Once you know how to work with existing .POT files, doing the updates can be really easy.
+Once you know how to work with existing .PO files, doing the updates can be really easy.

 Hello, i bought this great theme yesterday, and have the spanish translation ready.